-Since macOS Sierra, Mac users have the benefits of the system’s storage optimization feature.
-With this feature, you can find and remove the largest and unnecessary files.
-It has a Reduce Clutter feature, which means that you can find large and old files and folders that you probably no longer need and may have just forgotten about.
-Removing large and unused files can recover a lot of disk space.
-Let`s learn about the Optimize Storage feature in more detail.
+On new macOS versions, Apple provides the system’s storage optimization feature.
+With this feature, you can find and remove the largest and most unused files on your Mac.
+You can find large and old files and folders that you probably no longer need and may have just forgotten about.
+Removing or moving those files to external storage can recover a lot of disk space.
+This article explains how to use the Optimize Storage feature to free up storage on your Mac.

 The optimizing storage space features of the macOS are a great help to recover disk space on your Mac.
 However, if you need a more descriptive and professional method of finding the largest files and folders on macOS, you can use Disk Space Analyzer, a special application designed to view disk usage, and find large files and folders.

 Disk Space Analyzer is a powerful utility that scans any hard drive and shows the results of disk usage as a sunburst chart.
 It finds even hidden system files and allows you to remove any file with just one click.